Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/dataset_subsets.rst

 .. todo::

-    also mention splitAfterElement - this is right now only done in the hello-world tutorial and clearly also belongs here.
+    also mention splitAtElement - this is right now only done in the hello-world tutorial and clearly also belongs here.